-We recently added three new themes to the Dartmouth WordPress environment:
+We recently added some new themes to the Dartmouth WordPress environment: